wp-plugins/bepro-listings/readme.txt

 1. Put this shortcode [bl_all_in_one] in any page or post.
 Try [bl_all_in_one l_type=a4] to remove the map
 2. Confirm "Ajax Page" is selected on the BePro Listings admin page, for the option "how links open".

 Thats it, everything works on one page (**google maps**, listings, categories, search, etc).
 When you are ready for *custom configurations*, we have a plethora of extra shortcodes and options.
-If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and **available support** on our website.
+If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and **wordpress support** available on our website.

 Remember, unlike other solutions, just about everything in BePro Listings can be set to an **off state** i.e. removed.
 So, if your solution does not need **Google Maps**, ajax, or cost related info, then simply turn off the options in the admin.
 Then use the shortcodes that do focus on your needs.